DirkBrand/protobuf-code-formatter/README.md

 4. Style of comments are not preserved (/* */ vs. //), so single-line comments are shown with `//` and multi-line comments with `/* */`.

-5. Top-of-file comment not preserved (unless attached to package decleration or similar).
+5. Any comments not directly adjacent to a line of code, are not preserved.
+Comments must be directly above or below a line of code (without newlines).

 [![Build Status](https://drone.io/github.com/DirkBrand/protobuf-code-formatter/status.png)](https://drone.io/github.com/DirkBrand/protobuf-code-formatter/latest)